-The Government Law Award was established in 2015 by the Society to provide local recognition, including at a senior level, of the outstanding achievements of practitioners working in or for government.
-It seeks to raise awareness of the current roles and activities of government law practitioners, and to encourage other government law practitioners to remain active participants in the legal profession in activities beyond core employment duties.
+The ACT Law Society’s Government Law Award is an annual award that recognises the outstanding achievements of practitioners working in government.
+The Award seeks to raise awareness of the activities of government law practitioners, and encourages government law practitioners to remain active participants in the legal profession in activities beyond their core employment duties.

 The Government Law Award